The Silk Spirit

 The Unwritten Signature

-Elizabeth’s unique painting style is no different from that of any other great artist, in the sense that the tiny details of her brush strokes, the layering and flow of the strokes, and the way in which paint and color are distributed within brush strokes can be as distinctive as fingerprints, and can be relied upon by experts to declare, “This is an Elizabeth Silk Original”!
+Elizabeth’s unique painting style is no different from that of any other great artist, in the sense that the tiny details of her brush strokes, the layering and flow of the strokes, and how paint and color are distributed within brush strokes can be as distinctive as fingerprints, and can be relied upon by experts to declare, “This is an Elizabeth Silk Original”!
 Because of this “signature” style, Elizabeth’s work will always be recognizable as her own, and it’s largely responsible for the passionate, flowing nature of her images, appearing as though the paint is still liquid and forever in motion on the canvas.
-By way of examples, these excerpts from her masterpieces, “Self Love” and “Acceptance”, show how bold, coarse brush strokes combined with fine line detail (as shown on the right of each) result in a smooth, harmonious blend of form, presence, motion and sensuality in the overall images (as shown on the left of each).
-While another artist might attempt to paint the same images in their own fine style, they could never convey the “Silk Spirit” message of love, faith, and trust as infused by Elizabeth’s hand…
+By way of examples, these excerpts from her masterpieces, “Self Love” and “Acceptance”, show how bold, coarse brush strokes combined with fine line detail (as shown on the right of each) result in a smooth, harmonious blend of form, presence, motion, and sensuality in the overall images (as shown on the left of each).
+While other artists might attempt to paint the same images in their own style, they could never convey the “Silk Spirit” message of love, faith, and trust as infused by Elizabeth’s hand…

 Elizabeth has a unique style that has been described as “ethereal”.
 Most of Elizabeth’s paintings are spiritually inspired.
 Elizabeth’s passion to reach and touch the soul is apparent in the intensity that is reflected in the eyes of her spirits and animals.
 The eyes are the windows to the soul.
-Love, compassion, pride, despair, anger, fear, introspection, understanding, intimacy, passion and freedom – all are explored in Elizabeth’s creations.
+Love, compassion, pride, despair, anger, fear, introspection, understanding, intimacy, passion, and freedom – all are explored in Elizabeth’s creations.
 Careful attention is paid to evoke a unique response from every individual that casts eyes upon her work.
-The complexity of human emotion relays a filling of fulfillment.
+The complexity of human emotion relays a feeling of fulfillment.
 In her own words – love is the basic ingredient; Do all things with love and your creation will be of the purest form.
-There is a magnificent feeling of fulfillment when seemingly nothing appears onto canvas an image from the soul.
+There is a magnificent feeling of fulfillment when seemingly nothing appears on the canvas, an image from the soul.